etErn-A12l/Code-More/README.md

 <br>

-### This will be a useless repo for you unless you are a college student of 1st or 2nd year
+### This may become a benficial repository if you are an undergraduate computer student